Your Cover Letter is Your First Chance to Make a Great Impression

 Your achievements should be included in your CV already, but you can reference them in your cover letter with actual metrics and a brief story.

-Choose just one or two achievements that are highly relevant to the position in question, and spend one to two sentences on them maximum.
+Choose just one or two achievements that are highly relevant to the position in question, and spend a maximum of one to two sentences on them.

 Can an online cover letter builder help me write a great cover letter?